 Avocados sometimes get a bad name because of their high-calorie content.

-While avocados are higher in calories, they are packed with healthy fats and vitamins that, when consumed in moderation, provide health benefits.
+They are also rich in vitamins that, when consumed in moderation, provide health benefits.

-They are a great source of Vitamin C, E, K, B6, potassium, and fiber, and one of the best foods you can eat to promote weight reduction and overall satiety.
+Avocados are a great source of Vitamin C, E, K, B6, potassium, and fiber.
+It’s one of the best foods you can eat to promote weight reduction and overall satiety.

 Next time you question adding this healthy fruit as an ingredient in your meal, don’t think twice!